mozman/ezdxf/docs/source/tutorials/linear_dimension.rst

 .. seealso::

-    Graphical reference of many DIMVARS and some advanced information: :ref:`dimstyle_table_internals`
+    - Graphical reference of many DIMVARS and some advanced information: :ref:`dimstyle_table_internals`
+    - Source code file `standards.py`_ shows how to create your own DIMSTYLES.
+    - `dimension_linear.py`_ for linear dimension examples.

 Horizontal Dimension
 --------------------